ptarmiganlabs/butler-sos-docs/content/en/docs/about/telemetry.md

 You can use all Butler SOS features without sharing telemetry data.

 That said, if you find the Butler SOS tool useful you are **strongly encouraged** to leave the telemetry feature turned on.
-Having access to this data greatly helps the Butler developers when they design new features, fix bugs etc.
+Having access to this data greatly helps the Butler SOS developers when they design new features, fix bugs etc.

 The Butler SOS developers care about you - sharing telemetry data is your way of showing you care about them.